Frequently Asked Questions

 What is a parent/co-signer guarantee?
 Why do I need one?

-If you are a student or do not make enough income (see requirements on application), we require a parent guarantee/co-signer agreement.
+If you are a student or do not meet our qualifications (see outline of qualifications on application page), we require a parent guarantee/co-signer agreement.
 This is to not only protect the owner of the property, but also offer protection from your roommates.
 If they decide to skip town and leave you – you don’t want to get stuck paying the rent in its entirety alone.
 Always good to have that form to protect you!
 Please download the form above.

 Is there anything I can do to speed up the application process?

 The best way to ensure a quick answer on your application is to make sure the information you provide is correct and complete.
-Please follow the instructions on the application to complete and for a list of what we’ll need from you in terms of additional paperwork.
+Upon completing an online application, you will receive a email with a list of additional items needed to complete the process.
+Please follow the emailed instructions to complete.
 The less legwork we have to do to track down inaccurate or missing information, the faster we can process your application.
+We may not begin processing applications until all prospective roommates applications and information are turned in.

 What does the application fee cover?

 The fee covers several things, most importantly the cost to perform a credit/background check.
 We use a credit reporting service to verify your credit/background, and we pay a fee to that company for each applicant processed.
-The fee also covers our time spent checking your past rental references, and it pays for the paperwork associated with the lease.
+The fee also covers our time spent checking your past rental references, along with the paperwork associated with the lease.
 The fee also guarantees that the applicant is serious about the property, and cuts down on the number of bad or fake applications we receive.

 My application has been approved and I need to sign the lease.
 What happens next?